BrandonKirklen/TA-DB_Networks/docs/dbn_out.rst

 Each custom message key is prefixed by an identifier for the scope of attribute being annotated, followed by the name of the annotation.
-For example, if there exists CMDB data annotating each service with a "riskScore" and a "division", then the tally_new_ipseity custom pairs will look like "mds.services-riskScore=34" and "mds.services-division=HR".
+For example, if there exists CMDB data annotating each service with a "risk_score" and a "division", then the tally_new_ipseity custom pairs will look like "mds.services_riskScore=34" and "mds.services_division=HR".

 The tally_new_ipseity events have the following prefixes:

-    * User annotations will be prefixed by "mds.users-"
+    * User annotations will be prefixed by "mds.users_"
-    * Service annotations will be prefixed by "mds.services-"
+    * Service annotations will be prefixed by "mds.services_"
-    * Client host annotations will be prefixec by "mds.hosts-"
+    * Client host annotations will be prefixec by "mds.hosts_"

 The IT events have the following prefixes:

-    * User annotations will be prefixed by "user-ext-mds.users-"
+    * User annotations will be prefixed by "user_ext_mds.users_"
-    * Service annotations will be prefixed by "service-ext-mds.services-"
+    * Service annotations will be prefixed by "service_ext_mds.services_"
-    * Client host annotations will be prefixed by "client-ext-mds.hosts-"
+    * Client host annotations will be prefixed by "client_ext_mds.hosts_"
-    * Relation annotations will be prefixed by "relation-ext-parser.relation-"
+    * Relation annotations will be prefixed by "relation_ext_parser.relation_"